Muscimol: Metabolism

-Muscimol is known to be metabolized via transamination by GABA transaminase (GABA-T).
+Muscimol is known to be metabolized via transamination by GABA transaminase (GABA-T) into an aldehyde metabolite.
 Ibotenic acid is a prodrug of muscimol via decarboxylation.
 However, it has been said that muscimol can also be converted back into ibotenic acid via glutamate decarboxylase.
 The metabolites of muscimol have not been identified, but might contribute to the toxicity of muscimol.
+In rodents, muscimol is rapidly and very extensively metabolized when given systemically, with only 0.02% reaching the brain unchanged and metabolites being present at far higher concentrations in comparison.

 Elimination

 Muscimol is excreted by the kidneys into urine.
 It is excreted partially unmetabolized.
 This has been taken advantage of by Siberian practitioners of the traditional entheogenic use of Amanita muscaria via recycling of muscimol in urine.

 The elimination half-life of muscimol in humans is unknown.
 The closely related drug gaboxadol (THIP), which is a cyclized derivative of muscimol, has an elimination half-life in humans of 1.5 to 2 hours.
 In rodents, the half-life of gaboxadol was about twice as long as that of muscimol.
-The drug is said to be more resistant to metabolism than muscimol, for instance not being a substrate for GABA-T.
+Gaboxadol is said to be more resistant to metabolism than muscimol, for instance not being a substrate for GABA-T. Despite the preceding findings however, gaboxadol is shorter-lasting in its effects than muscimol in rats, with durations of up to 3 hours and more than 5 hours, respectively.